jonghoxxshin/cell_society/analysis_jk386.md

 some of the panels/objects if necessary, but even then, we wouldn't be modifying the hard code of these visual items and the model behind them.

+Overall, however, as I said before, the code is definitely more flexible than not, because there are more features, in my opinion, that would be easy to add to than not.
+Just to name a few beyond what has already been talked about, edge policies, neighbor policies, and cell shapes would all also be easy to add to, which contribute to the code's overall flexibility.

 **What dependencies between the code are clear (e.g., public methods and parameters) and what are through "back channels" (e.g., static calls, order of method call, requirements for specific subclass types)?
 Note, you can use IntelliJ to help you find the dependencies within your project.**